npm/rfcs/accepted/0036-overrides.md

   }
 }
 ```

+Note that this only affects the name in `package.json`.
+Dependent code
+will still use `require('underscore')` to load it.

 To force all versions of `react` to be `15.6.2`, _except_ when used by the
 dependencies of `tap` (which depends on `ink` and requires `react@16`):